 Early Origins of the Suddath family

-where Ralph of Sotby held the village and church of Sotebi from the Bishop of Bayeux.
+The surname Suddath was first found in Lincolnshire where shortly after the Conquest, Ralph of Sotby held the village and church of Sotebi from the Bishop of Bayeux.

 Early History of the Suddath family

 This web page shows only a small excerpt of our Suddath research.
-Another 145 words (10 lines of text) covering the years 1500, 1450, 1594, 1683, 1654, 1656, 1623, 1704 and 1659 are included under the topic Early Suddath History in all our PDF Extended History products and printed products wherever possible.
+Another 73 words (5 lines of text) covering the years 1500, 1450, 1594, 1683, 1654, 1656, 1623, 1704 and 1659 are included under the topic Early Suddath History in all our PDF Extended History products and printed products wherever possible.